 But let’s be honest: If you don’t have a daily or weekly reminder of what you want to achieve, it’s easy for your goals to get lost along the way, or fall off completely.
 And as situations and life changes over time, goals change too.

 And my favourite part?
-As Talya says in her Reel, it’s also about celebrating the wins you’ve gained in the last 6 months since you set your goals.
+As Talya says in her Reel, it’s also about celebrating the wins you’ve gained since you set your goals.

 Cassidy and Anelisa chat about what they learnt from their financial resets.